-Scott Hrabko (pictured with his dog, Becky) is an independent songwriter with roots going back to Kansas City's indie rock scene of the late ‘80s, with his first guitar chords and shortly thereafter, his first bands, The Andersons and The Splinters.
-His music from this period came to be associated with a style called “Cowpunk”, with its peculiar combination of twanginess and defiant amateurism winning out over musical skill.
-The Splinters would go on to briefly play the role of local songwriting legend Howard Iceberg's first backing band, as well as a handful of gigs with a not-yet-famous Iris Dement, with whom Hrabko sang country duets, like the Johnny Cash and June Carter chestnut, Jackson.
-Within the span of a few years, both bands had come and gone.
+Scott Hrabko is an independent songwriter with roots going back to Kansas City's indie rock scene of the late ‘80s, with his first bands, The Andersons and The Splinters.
+The Splinters would go on to play the role of local songwriting legend Howard Iceberg's first backing band, The Titanics, as well as a gig with a not-yet-famous Iris Dement.

-After drifting in obscurity for most of a decade, from his old hometown, St. Louis, to Chicago -- where he led a completely revamped version of The Andersons -- and then Austin, Hrabko came full circle, back to KC in 1997, raising a family and staying only marginally connected to the music scene -- playing and singing occasionally with KC’s oldest garage band, The Original Sinners -- until the urge to blaze some new trails became too powerful to dismiss.
+Hrabko headed back to his old hometown, St. Louis, and shortly thereafter to Chicago -- where he led a completely revamped version of The Andersons -- and then Austin.
+He finally came full circle, back to KC in 1997, raising a family and maintaining a connection to the music scene, playing and singing and drinking with KC’s oldest garage band, The Original Sinners -- until the urge to write songs again became too powerful to dismiss.
 In 2010 he began venturing out to clubs with a new batch of solo, acoustic songs.

 It took him long enough, but he finally released his debut solo album, Gone Places in November, 2013 -- a set of funny and poignant songs of love and failure, scattered across the haunted American landscape.
 Hot on the heels of that release came Biscuits & Gravity in January, 2015, recorded with the first incarnation of The Rabbits (Josh Arnold - Bass & Harmony Vocals; Emily Tummons - Harmony Vocals, Accordion & Ukulele, and Kirk Scott - Lead Guitar).

-Hrabko’s third album, Summer, was released in June, 2017, featuring a reborn Rabbits lineup, including former Hadacol founding brother, Fred Wickham - Lead Guitar; Marco Pascolini - Steel Guitar and Baritone Guitar, and Tim Higgins - Drums, along with guest spots by local luminaries, Havilah Bruders, Dan Bliss, Brett Hodges, Mikal Shapiro, Chad Brothers, Cowboy Bart Colliver, Lauren Huges and Kevin Dolan.
+Hrabko’s third album, Summer, was released in June, 2017, featuring a reborn Rabbits lineup, including former Hadacol founding brother, Fred Wickham - Lead Guitar; Marco Pascolini - Steel Guitar and Baritone Guitar, and Tim Higgins - Drums, along with guest spots by local luminaries.
 Jason Beers joined the Rabbits on bass shortly after the album was completed.
-After recording his first two albums almost entirely at home, Hrabko joined forces with Paul Malinowski at Massive Sound to record drum tracks and mix Summer.

 Hrabko, who also works as a freelance video editor, creates and edits all of The Rabbits' youTube videos: https://www.youtube.com/channel/UCAFRI4FCAN2QU8x63_viCpQ

 The Rabbits have appeared at the Crossroads Music Fest, KKFI Hoedown, Westport Roots Festival, and Folk Alliance International Conference at Crown Center.
-Hrabko has been the featured live-in-studio guest on KKFI 90.1 FM programs, Mid-Day Medley, hosted by Mark Manning and River Trade Radio, hosted by Mikal Shapiro and Kasey Rausch, and his songs have been in heavy rotation on Chuck Haddix's legendary Fish Fry on KCUR 89.3 FM.
+Hrabko has been the featured live-in-studio guest on KKFI 90.1 FM programs, Mid-Day Medley, hosted by Mark Manning and River Trade Radio, and his songs have been in heavy rotation on Chuck Haddix's legendary Fish Fry on KCUR 89.3 FM.